groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/document-savings/save-document-same-file-stream/_index.md

 weight: 10
 url: /net/document-savings/save-document-same-file-stream/
 ---

+# Save Document to Same File or Stream

 ## Introduction
 In today's digital age, adding watermarks to documents has become essential for protecting intellectual property and ensuring brand integrity.
 Groupdocs.Watermark for .NET offers a robust solution for developers looking to embed watermarks into documents seamlessly.
 This comprehensive guide will walk you through the steps of saving a document with a watermark to the same file or stream using Groupdocs.Watermark for .NET.
 ## Prerequisites